-We may lose sales if we are unable to timely procure, repair and replace capital equipment necessary to manufacture many of our products.
+We may be unable to procure and maintain capital equipment necessary for our many products.

 Internally designing and producing new complex tools or purchasing additional capital equipment can take several months.
 If our existing equipment fails, or we are unable to obtain new equipment quickly enough to satisfy any increased demand for our products, we may lose sales to competitors.
 In particular, we do not maintain duplicate tools for most of our important products.
 Fixing or replacing complex tools is time consuming, and we may not be able to replace a damaged tool in time to meet customer requirements.